 Cover letter writing tips for 2019—sure to turn any boring letter into something employers want to read.

-In this article, you'll get to see an example of a cover letter with the right word count.
-Plus, we’ll answer a couple of nagging questions about the length of a cover letter, like “Can a cover letter be 2 pages?”
-We'll also share tips on how to keep your cover letter length under control.
+In this article you'll see an example of a cover letter with the right word count.
+We’ll answer a couple of nagging questions about the length of a cover letter, like “Can a cover letter be 2 pages?”
+Plus, you'll learn how to keep your cover letter length under control.

 Want to write your cover letter fast?
 Use our cover letter builder.
 Choose from 20+ professional cover letter templates that match your resume.
 See actionable examples and get expert tips along the way.